etherealxx/pngtile-cutteranim/README.md

 splitted_width = 512
 splitted_height = 768
 number_of_splits = 4
-text_on_the_left = True
-texts = ["Macross Anime", "Anything v3", "Aphrodite RealGirls", "Art and Eros Prune-Fix"] # textfont = "OpenSansCondensed-Bold.ttf"
-textsize = 50
-x_pos_of_text = [205, 270, 130, 70] #ignore this if text_on_the_left is true
+texts = ["Macross Anime", "Anything v3", "Aphrodite RealGirls", "Art and Eros Prune-Fix"] #be sure to add text to this when you add more number of splits x_pos_of_text = [205, 270, 130, 70] #ignore this if text_on_the_left is true textfont = "OpenSansCondensed-Bold.ttf" #name of the font located on C:\Windows\Font text_on_the_left = True #if true, all text will get x=10 from the left textsize = 50
 ```

-Those things can be customized yo your likings.
+Those things can be customized to your likings.
 Most of it are self-explanatory.

 `textfont` are the filename of the `.ttf` file located on `C:\Windows\Fonts`.